cocalbert/proyectofinaldata/README.md

 To finalize the analysis I wanted to visualize all the data and insights with Tableau.
 To do this, I first wanted to visualize an overview of the DATA world in Barcelona, then see the differences between categories (Analyst, Scientist and Engineer) and then focus on the Data Analyst positions.

 **Most important insights 🚀**

 **ALL JOBS:**
-· 40,38% were Analyst positions, 30,28% were Data Engineer and 29,34 for Data Scientist.
+40,38% were Analyst positions, 30,28% were Data Engineer and 29,34 for Data Scientist.

-· More than 60% of the positions are in hybrid mode
+More than 60% of the positions are in hybrid mode

-· More thant 80% positions are "senior" positions (Even if you are a junior, apply!
+More thant 80% positions are "senior" positions (Even if you are a junior, apply!
 Many companies are not very clear about what they are looking for!

-· Power Bi & Tableau are the visualization tools more demanded · ML, AI, Modeling, Reporting and Dashboard are the Hard Skills more demanded · Management, Communication, Leadership, Creativity and Proactivty are the Soft Skills more requested
+Power Bi & Tableau are the visualization tools more demanded

+ML, AI, Modeling, Reporting and Dashboard are the Hard Skills more demanded

+Management, Communication, Leadership, Creativity and Proactivty are the Soft Skills more requested

 **BY CATEGORIES:**
-· Unlike the analyst and engineer positions, the scientist positions require more python and r than SQL.
+Unlike the analyst and engineer positions, the scientist positions require more python and r than SQL

-· There is a big difference in the level of visualization tools between analysts and the others.
-These tools are much more demanded for analysts, being Ppower BI and Tableau the most demanded (watch out for Qlik!).
+There is a big difference in the level of visualization tools between analysts and the others.
+These tools are much more demanded for analysts, being Ppower BI and Tableau the most demanded (watch out for Qlik!)

 **DA IN PARTICULAR:**
-· Dashboard & Reporting are (with a lot of difference) the hard skills more demanded · Obviously much more senior positions are requested (77,17% vs 22,83% - junior) · Interesting: for junior positions: 56% are hybrid, 31% On-site & only 12,93% are remote.
+Dashboard & Reporting are (with a lot of difference) the hard skills more demanded

+Obviously much more senior positions are requested (77,17% vs 22,83% - junior)

+Interesting: for junior positions: 56% are hybrid, 31% On-site & only 12,93% are remote

-· SQL is the programming tool more requested.
+SQL is the programming tool more requested

-· Communication, leadership, decision making and proactivity are the soft skills more requested.
+Communication, leadership, decision making and proactivity are the soft skills more requested

-I hope you have enjoyed the project as much as I have (although there have been many ups and downs, especially in the data extraction)😁
+*I hope you have enjoyed the project as much as I have (although there have been many ups and downs, especially in the data extraction)*😁

 See you✌🏼